intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     --py-files model.py
     ```

-    Import custom modules:
+    Import custom modules at the beginning of the example:
     ```python
     from bigdl.orca import init_orca_context, stop_orca_context
     from model import model_creator, optimizer_creator

-    # Please switch the `cluster_mode` to `spark-submit` when using spark-submit script.
     init_orca_context(cluster_mode="bigdl-submit") # or spark-submit
     ```

     Please see more details in [Spark Document](https://spark.apache.org/docs/latest/submitting-applications.html).

 __Note:__
-* You could follow the steps below to use a zipped package instead ( recommended if your program depends on a nested directory of Python files) :
+* You could follow the steps below to use a zipped package instead (recommended if your program depends on a nested directory of Python files) :
-    1. Compress the directory into a Zipped Package.
+    1. Compress the directory into a zipped package.
         ```bash
         zip -q -r FashionMNIST_zipped.zip FashionMNIST
         ```
-    2. Please follow the same method as before (using `.py` files) to upload the zipped package (`FashionMNIST_zipped.zip`) to YARN.
+    2. Please upload the zipped package (`FashionMNIST_zipped.zip`) to YARN.
+        * When using `python` command, please specify `extra_python_lib` argument in `init_orca_context`.

+        * When using `bigdl-submit` or `spark-submit` script, please specify `--py-files` option in the script.
     3. You should import custom modules from the unzipped file as below.
         ```python
         from FashionMNIST.model import model_creator, optimizer_creator